Employing a domestic worker? These are the formal contracts you need and regulations you must follow.

 Based on this Act and other regulations such as the National Minimum Wage regulations, we’ve answered your questions so you know what you need to do when hiring a domestic employee or if you already employ someone but haven’t taken the necessary steps.

-While this is a legal minimum, it is not a market-related salary, and should only be used as a starting point for staff with no experience or training.
+While this is a legal minimum, it may not be enough to cover all living expenses, and should only be used as a starting point for staff.

-You are required to provide your employee with a payment slip every month showing your and your employee’s details, normal hours worked, overtime hours worked, wage rate and any deductions made.
+You are required to provide your employee with a pay slip every month showing your and your employee’s details, normal hours worked, overtime hours worked, wage rate and any deductions made.

 Yes.
 Anyone who works more than the agreed working hours, per their employment contract, must be paid overtime.
 There are two different types of overtime:

 - Normal overtime: Any extra hours worked Monday to Saturday.
 These hours must be paid at 1.5 times the normal hourly pay.
-For example, if your domestic worker receives R23.19 per hour, normal overtime pay will be R23.19 x 1.5, which will be R34.79 per hour.
+For example, if your domestic worker receives R25.42 per hour, normal overtime pay will be R25.42 x 1.5, which will be R38.13 per hour.

 - Double pay overtime: Any extra hours that your domestic worker may work on Sundays and public holidays.
-For example, if your domestic worker is paid R23.19 per hour, the overtime will be R23.19 x 2, which will be R46.38 per hour.
+For example, if your domestic worker is paid R25.42 per hour, the overtime will be R25.42 x 2, which will be R50.84 per hour.
 It is important to note that you cannot force your domestic worker to work on Sundays and public holidays.